murilommen/nd00333-capstone/README.md

 The best performing model that came out of the Automated Machine Learning module was the VotingEnsemble with the Accuracy of `0.85`.
 When analyzing the other metrics that came along the AutoML, maybe a better approach would have been to use a different target metric, such as ROC-AUC or Recall.
 Also, it would be a good idea to use this specific model and tune its hyperparameters to verify if it would produce an even better model.

+Below we can see that the VotingEnsemble algorithm was the best performing one, along with the following approaches.
+It is nice to see that the third model on the list shows it tried a `StandardScaler` with a `RandomForest` model, whithout explicitly telling it to do so.

 ![](imgs/automl_widget.png)

+And the best model - Voting Ensemble - can be dumped to a joblib file and registered onto Azure ML with the following commands

 ![](imgs/best_automl_model.png)